qunsheng/learn-angular2/step09_output_decorator/README.md

-# passing data from parent component to child component using @Input
+# passing data from chile component to parent component using @Output

 ## Install npm packages